 I got involved in blockchain back in 2013.
 At that time, while the word “blockchain” was on the radar, Bitcoin was the manifestation of blockchain that was being widely discussed.
 I’d prior seen mentions about Bitcoin through various technology focused avenues, but 2013 was the first time I sat down and actually read up on the details of the technology.
 From a computer science perspective my mind was blown.

-Long before I discovered it because I have a strong interest and slant towards decentralized systems.
-Years prior, after spending a lot of my own time studying, I had decided that a decentralized currency online was not possible.
+I have a strong slant towards decentralized systems, so, years prior to Bitcoin launching, after spending a lot of my own time studying, I had decided that a decentralized currency online was not possible.
 I had convinced myself there was no way to make a digital asset that could not be duplicated.
 After coming to that conclusion, I mostly stopped thinking about it.
 The beauty of Bitcoin’s solution was that it solved a puzzle called The Byzantine Generals’ Problem.
 This breakthrough brought into existence what I had written off as impossible.
 What was fascinating about the solution was that it did not theoretically under all cases 100% solve the problem, but in practice it solved it “well enough”.

 One of the smartest computer scientists I know, after studying Bitcoin said to me, “It’s a fascinating system and I would have never built it.”
 “Why?,” I asked.
 “It has too many flaws I would have assumed it wouldn’t work.”
 A big part of Bitcoin’s genius was the human ambition to take this solution, with its flaws, believe it was good enough, and actually build it.

 2013 was one the first big surges for Bitcoin user base and with that came quite a bit of venture capital spending.
 That spending continued and grew through 2014.
 At that time, Bitcoin’s price had seen a meteoric rise.
 That chart looked a lot like your typical VC investor dream chart.
 Up and to the right.